chance-wnb/ADK_example/README.md

 - Division of two numbers (with zero division protection)
 - Friendly, encouraging responses
 - Clear explanations of calculations
+- **OpenTelemetry integration with Weave for tracing and observability**
+- **InMemoryRunner execution pattern for better performance**

 ## Setup